raganwald/raganwald.github.com/index.md

 ### I am technical

+*“When we built Threadalyzer, Reg developed the technical design, partitioned it into manageable pieces for a group of developers, and also wrote a significant chunk of the code himself.
+Along the way, he insisted on regular code reviews, asking appropriate and probing questions about design decisions.
+I read his code, too (he wouldn't have it any other way), but I had a hard time finding flaws.
+The result was probably the most solid codebase that I've ever worked on.”*
+—Christian Jaekl, Software Engineer and Concurrency Domain Expert

+Reg hired me as a senior developer to work on a new product.
+Reg led the team and did all the high-level design.
+Since the team was small and the timeframe short, Reg was also coding a good portion of the product.
+Over that time I obviously had a great deal of contact with Reg's design and his code, and both were excellent.
+The project was completed on time and was successful.
+Thanks to clean design and code, it has gone through several releases with major new features added without significant changes to the original structure (of the design or the code).*
+John MacMIllan, Software Architect, IBM Canada Research Lab

 I was the hands-on technical product manager for [JProbe Threadalyzer], the first product to analyze running Java programs and perform predictive and actual deadlock and data race detection.
 I've written web applications that manage NGOs, sales teams, live business model design, and other SMB-scale work.
 I've worked at global scale, as team lead for ING (USA)'s web banking, on GitHub's web flow, and at PagerDuty.[^ing][^GitHub]

 [^ing]: ING Direct (USA) was sold to Capital One in 2011.